tlong314/Table2Game/README.md

 Options for 9 other colors follow similarly: white, black, gray, red, green, blue, yellow, purple, and blueGreen.

+## Methods

+This section is still being updated.
+For now, please see documentation within the library for various methods and explanations.

 ## Demo Games

 These are games built into the engine for use and for code examples.
 Pass any of these strings into the Table2Game constructor (and a second argument for the options, to point to your table) and you can play the game.